wendylabsinc/sqlite-extension-kit/Sources/SQLiteExtensionKit/Documentation.docc/Articles/AdvancedExamples.md

 );
 ```

+### Important Note

-**Note:** These are implemented as aggregate functions.
+These are implemented as aggregate functions.
 True SQLite window functions require additional C-level integration with the window function interface (xStep, xInverse, xValue, xFinal callbacks).
 The current implementation works for aggregate contexts but doesn't support the full OVER clause syntax.

-### 3. Virtual Table Example (`KeyValueTable.swift`)
+## Virtual Table Architecture

 Demonstrates the virtual table protocol design for creating table-like interfaces to custom data sources.

-**Features:**
+### Features

 - Protocol-based API (`VirtualTableModule`, `VirtualTableCursor`)
 - Type-safe column value handling
 - Query optimization with `bestIndex`
 - Example in-memory key-value store implementation

-**Implementation Status:**
+### Implementation Status

 This provides the Swift-side types and protocols for virtual tables.
 The example shows:

 - How to structure a virtual table module
 - Cursor iteration patterns
 - Query constraint handling
 - Index optimization

+### Important Limitation

-**Important:** Full virtual table registration requires C function pointers for the `sqlite3_module` interface.
+Full virtual table registration requires C function pointers for the `sqlite3_module` interface.
 This is beyond the scope of pure Swift extensions because:

 1. SQLite expects C function pointers for all module callbacks
 2. The module must remain valid for the lifetime of the database
-3. Memory management is complex with bidirectional C↔Swift ownership
+3. Memory management is complex with bidirectional C-Swift ownership

 For production virtual tables, you would need to:

 1. Create C wrapper functions
 2. Register them with `sqlite3_create_module_v2`
 3. Bridge to Swift implementation